Apple set to update iPad lineup at Chicago education event

-CHICAGO (Reuters) - Apple Inc on Tuesday kicked off an event in Chicago where it was widely expected to announce a lower-priced iPad aimed at helping it grab more of the U.S. education market.
+CHICAGO, March 27 (Reuters) - Apple Inc on Tuesday was widely expected to announce a lower-priced iPad aimed at helping it grab more of the U.S. educational market.

-Tech companies are battling for dominance in U.S. schools with inexpensive devices and laptops that are geared toward classroom use and seen as a way to hook young consumers.

-In March 2017 Apple cut the price of its 9.7-inch tablet to $329, the lowest starting price ever for one of its full-sized tablets.
-But laptops running operating systems by Alphabet Inc’s Google or Microsoft Corp can be had for less than $200.

 Apple made up just 17 percent of the K-12 U.S. educational market in the third quarter, according to data from Futuresource Consulting.
 Meanwhile 60 percent of mobile computing shipments to schools ran Google’s Chrome operating system, and 22 percent had Windows.